wp-plugins/fix-event-calendar-caching/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The plugin needs write access to it's folder to create the static js file.

+== Frequently Asked Questions ==

+= How can I clear/update the cached javascript? =

+Anytime the All-In-One Event Calendar settings are saved, the cached javascript is recreated.
+You can also clear the cache by deleting the event-cal-x.x.x.js file in the plugin folder.
+A new version of the All-In-One Event Calendar will also trigger a new cached javascript.

 == Changelog ==

+= 1.2.0 =
+* Cached javascript is now cleared when the event calendar settings are updated
+* Refactored code to improve code reuse
+* Added hash to cached javascript url to ensure it loads the most recent version
+* Plugin now uses the AI1EC_VERSION constant to load the version number

 = 1.0.1 =
 * Added sanity check before creating cache file